Medical

 - You will lose the money when you join another plan or leave City employment

-- More predictable costs when you receive services
+More predictable costs when you receive certain basic services

 - As with all City plans, preventive care is covered 100%1